cmiles/VibrationMonitor/README.md

 ### Pi Setup

-There is a PublishAll.ps1 script in the root directory that will publish both the VibrationMonitor and VibrationMonitorApi projects for the Raspberry Pi to M:\VibrationMonitor using the FolderProfile.pubxml files in the VibrationMonitor\Properties\PublishProfiles and VibrationMonitorApi\Properties\PublishProfiles.
+There is a PublishAll.ps1 script in the root directory that will publish both the VibrationMonitor and VibrationMonitorApi projects for the Raspberry Pi to M:\VibrationMonitorProject using the FolderProfile.pubxml files in the VibrationMonitor\Properties\PublishProfiles and VibrationMonitorApi\Properties\PublishProfiles.
 You can either map a directory to M: or edit the script and the FolderProfile.pubxml files to point to another directory.

 Setting up and securing a Raspberry Pi is beyond the scope of this readme - suggested below are some basic steps to get the program up and running on a Raspberry Pi.

+ - I've tested this code on a Raspberry Pi Zero 2 WH, 3 A+ and 3 B+ with the Raspberry Pi OS Lite (64-bit) OS.
+The publish profiles are setup to publish self contained, single file, executables for linux-arm64.
+These settings will not produce impressively small files, but they will run without needing any additional packages installed on the Pi.

  - Run updates
 	```